Willie169/Android-Non-Root/README.md

 #### Install aShell

-aShell can be installed from F-Droid: <https://f-droid.org/packages/in.sunilpaulmathew.ashell>.
+aShell can be installed from [F-Droid](https://f-droid.org/packages/in.sunilpaulmathew.ashell).

 #### Introduction of aShell